 In order to help you out, here are eight steps you can take to boost your earning power—without working more hours.

 Reach your goals faster with time tracking and work management.

 1. Know your worth

 What is your work worth to potential employers?
 It’s a tough question to answer, but it’s crucial for setting your freelancing rates.

 This is often a difficult balancing act between underpricing and overpricing.
 Underprice yourself and you won’t turn a profit.
 Overprice yourself and you’ll turn off potential clients—and lose bids.

 It’s often a good idea to decide on a goal salary before you decide on an hourly or per-project rate.
 Beewits’ Hourly Rate Calculator is a great place to find out what you need to charge on an hourly basis to meet your salary goals.

+As a freelancer, you have to be mindful of your net income like businesses are.
 Once you have a general idea of what you need to make, you can start seeking some outside opinions on whether your estimations are reasonable: